HappyChainDevs/happychain/packages/design-system/README.md

 In some cases, our custom Tailwind utility classes (including [our custom utilities](https://tailwindcss.com/docs/adding-custom-styles#customizing-your-theme)) might not be enough and you would have to reach to using [arbitrary values](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values).
 If so, **avoid raw values; like `bg-[#ffffff]` or `text-white`** and prefer using our **semantic** CSS variables.

- Using Tailwind spacing utilities is fine, as we use the same base spacing value (`4px`), but in some places you might need to use our `hds-` utilities.
+ Using Tailwind spacing utilities is fine, as we use the same base spacing value (`4px`), but in some places you might need to use our `hds-` prefixed utilities.

 Refer to our generated tailwind theme, along with the [Tailwind docs](https://tailwindcss.com/docs/theme#default-theme-variable-reference).